Eligibility for using the Health Service

-Documented proof of immunization against measles, mumps, rubella, tetanus, diphtheria, pertussis, chicken pox and Hepatitis B is mandatory for a clearance to be completed.
+Documented proof of immunization against Covid, measles, mumps, rubella, tetanus, diphtheria, pertussis, chicken pox and Hepatitis B is mandatory for a clearance to be completed.
 Additionally, all new residential students must either receive the meningitis vaccine or sign a meningitis waiver (see forms)

 Cost of service

 Each time you visit Health Services for care we bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
 The mandatory student fee is considered the co-pay.